Lddas/Automated-PPT-generator/README.md

 Prerequisites

-	•	Python 3.x
 	•	Required Libraries:
 	•	tkinter (for the user interface)
 	•	python-pptx (for creating and modifying PowerPoint files)
 	•	json (for handling input data)

- Customization

-	•	If you want to adapt this tool for different PowerPoint templates, modify the corresponding paths and slide configurations in the code.
-Look for the functions that handle slide creation and adjust the content as needed.